 Soaking whole grains (like brown rice for example) is as simple as some *warm filtered water mixed with a small amount of an acid medium.
-The result of this process is that it helps to break down the hard to digest components of the grain, while releasing the highly beneficial nutrients. (*I use a tea kettle to warm my water until it’s hot to the touch, but not scalding.)
+The result of this process is that it helps to break down the hard to digest components of the grain, while releasing the highly beneficial nutrients. (*I use a tea kettle to warm my water until it’s warm to the touch, but not hot/scalding.)

 The general rule is to add enough warm water to cover the grain, and then add a small amount of an acid medium to every one cup of grain.
 As noted above, you can choose a dairy-based acid medium (such as whey), or a dairy-free option (such as lemon juice or apple cider vinegar).
-Then tightly cover and soak overnight or up to 24-hours.
+Then tightly cover and soak overnight (or up to 24-hours).

-Note: If you place your soaking rice in the oven with the oven light only on, the rice will stay warm since the oven light will produce some heat to create a nice warm soaking environment.
+Note for Cold Weather Soaking: If you place your soaking rice in the oven with the oven light only on, the rice will stay warm since the oven light will produce some heat to create a nice warm soaking environment.
 Then be sure to drain, rinse and cook the rice, perferrably in bone broth and butter.

 For details on soaking brown rice, check out my Simple Soaked Brown Rice recipe.